kiwicrossing/wine-quality-prediction/README.md

 To run this project, simply use `make` or `make run`.
 It will generate a histogram of the alcohol distribution between red and white wines, which determines how common each alcohol level is among the wines.

+## Generated Graphs

+After running the project, several graphs and visualizations are generated and saved in the `output/` directory:

+- **Alcohol Distribution Histogram:**
+  A side-by-side histogram comparing the alcohol content distribution between red and white wines.

+- **Training History Table:**
+  A table (as a PNG image) showing the training and validation loss and accuracy for each epoch.

+- **Loss per Epoch:**
+  A line plot showing how the training and validation loss change over each epoch.

+- **Accuracy per Epoch:**
+  A line plot showing how the training and validation accuracy change over each epoch.

 ## Dataset Information